ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.13d.
+1. Remove the obsolete restriction on newer versions of zlib.
+2. Fix a small bug concerning with unidirectional Hirschberg method.

 ## Changes in version 2.4.13c.
 1. Fix aditional bugs concerning with unidirectional Hirschberg method with -LS option.